 Progression and specialisations

-Forensic scientists may progress to a senior scientist position with experience, and to a science leader or management position with a PhD.
+Forensic scientists may progress to senior scientist, science leader or management roles.

-Forensic scientists at the Institute of Environmental Science and Research (ESR) may specialise in areas such as:
+Forensic scientists at ESR may specialise in areas such as:

 - DNA Analyst